fbezruchko/miro_firmware_esp/README.md

 The WiFi Link firmware build with `#define MCU_OTA` (config.h) supports ATmega 328p sketch OTA upload.
 To build from the source codes with `MCU_OTA` you need a library called dfu.

 For OTA with esp8266 module/board/shield, the reset pin of the ATmega must be [connected](https://github.com/jandrassy/arduino-firmware-wifilink/wiki/Test-Setup) to an ESP GPIO pin.
-Default in dfu library is GPIO5.
-You can change it to GPIO0, as it is on pinout header on most ESP modules.
+Default in dfu library is <GPIO5 - redefined to GPIO2>.
 Star Otto and Uno WiFi have special setting hardcoded.

 Only settings for the ATmega328p with Uno bootloader (Optiboot) exist in the dfu library.